infinum/ios-sentinel/README.md

 ### Custom tools

-To be able to create a custom tool that will be available through the *Sentinel*, a new class should be created which conforms the `Tool` protocol.
+To be able to create a custom tool that will be available through the *Sentinel*, a new class should be created which conforms to the `Tool` protocol.
 This protocol is defined as:

 ```swift
 /// Defines tool behaviour.